-Highlights of the International Forum for Democratic Studies' activities in 2009-2010 include: (1) hosting under the auspices of the Reagan-Fascell Democracy Fellows Program 18 leading democratic activists, journalists, lawyers, and scholars from 17 countries, including Afghanistan, Australia, Burma, Iraq, Gambia, Kenya, Pakistan, Russia, Sierra Leone, Slovakia, South Korea, Syria, Tanzania, Turkmenistan, the United States, Venezuela, and Zimbabwe, (2) expanded efforts in the areas of program recruitment and promotion, alumni affairs, and support for democrats at risk, (3) development of a "democracy curriculum" of activities for fellows, including seminars, site visits to the NED family of democracy promotion institutes, roundtable discussions, presentations, and a film series, (4) publication of the 2009-2010 Reagan-Fascell Democracy Fellows Newsletter, (5) alumni/staff participation in the World Movement for Democracy's Sixth Assembly, held in Jakarta, Indonesia, in April 2010, and (6) a technological upgrade to the program's online application system.
+Highlights of the International Forum for Democratic Studies' activities in 2010-2011 include: (1) hosting under the auspices of the Reagan-Fascell Democracy Fellows Program 17 leading democratic activists, journalists, lawyers, and scholars from 15 countries, including Angola, Burma, Cameroon, China, Colombia, Georgia, India, Iran, Mauritius, Mexico, Nigeria, Russia, Ukraine, the United States, and Venezuela, for an international exchange program held in Washington, D.C., (2) expanded efforts in the areas of program recruitment and promotion, as well as alumni affairs, (3) support for democrats at risk, (4) implementation of a "democracy curriculum" of activities for fellows, including seminars, site visits to the NED family of democracy promotion institutes, roundtable discussions, presentations, and a film series, and (5) publication of the 2010-2011 Reagan-Fascell Democracy Fellows Newsletter.

-In 2009-2010, Reagan-Fascell Fellows benefited from a number of opportunities to engage in educational and cultural exchange.
+In 2010-2011, Reagan-Fascell Fellows benefited from a number of opportunities to engage in educational and cultural exchange.
 The International Forum hosted an active calendar of fellows' presentations, seminars, and field trips, through which fellows presented their work, shared their ideas, learned from leading experts, and deepened their understanding of the work of the National Endowment for Democracy and its four core institutes.
 The program also supported travel for professional meetings and conferences to maximize fellows' outreach and networking opportunities within the United States and worked to ensure that fellows had visibility on Capitol Hill, at the Department of State, with the media, and at think tanks and universities around town.
-On April 13, 2010, the International Forum hosted a reception for Reagan-Fascell alumni and friends, during the World Movement for Democracy's Sixth Assembly, held in Jakarta, Indonesia.

-Strategic Goals: Achieving Peace and Security; Governing Justly and Democratically; Investing in People; Promoting International Understanding international onderstandin
+Strategic Goals: Achieving Peace and Security; Governing Justly and Democratically; Investing in People; Promoting